 Supplemental disability insurance would help close the gap in coverage presented by group LTD. An individually owned policy will allow more income coverage due to the tax-free nature of benefits (assuming premiums are paid for by the individual on an after-tax basis).

-Individual disability insurance policy Forms 18ID, 18UD and 18GI underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
+Individual disability insurance policy Forms 18ID, 18UD, and 18GI are underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
 Product provisions and availability may vary by state.
 In New York: These policies provide disability insurance only.
 They do not provide basic hospital, basic medical, or major medical insurance as defined by the New York State Insurance Department.
 For policy form 18ID, the expected benefit ratio is 50%.
-For policy forms 18UD, 18GI, 18UD-F, an 18GI-F, the expected benefit ratio is 60%.
+For policy forms 18UD, 18GI, 18UD-F, and 18GI-F, the expected benefit ratio is 60%.
 The expected benefit ratio is the portion of future premiums that the company expects to return as benefits when averaged over all people with these policy forms.

 This material contains the current opinions of the author but not necessarily those of Guardian or its subsidiaries and such opinions are subject to change without notice.